-The worst patient recruitment scams involve individuals who offer to take addicts to “pain management centers.”
+The worst patient recruitment scams involve individuals who offer to take addicts to “pain management centers” or phoney rehab facilities.
 The center gets a new patient, the addict gets drugs they certainly don’t need and the recruiter either gets paid in cash or a percentage of the addict’s pills.

 Several states including New Jersey and Texas have made patient recruitment schemes punishable by prison.

 Any federally funded healthcare is covered by the federal Anti Kickback Statute.
 Since states pick up a significant portion of Medicaid funding, it is always helpful to know if the state has its own anti kickback law.
 39 states do.

 The state laws are often broader than the federal law.
 That means some activities or payments that might not be illegal under federal law could violate state law.